Is Berkeley College Right for You?

 Although Berkeley College does not offer a student health insurance plan, the College strongly recommends all students obtain coverage.
 Many clinical facilities utilized by the School of Health Studies require students to provide proof of health insurance coverage prior to participating in clinical rotations.
 Students enrolled in the LPN to BSN, Practical Nurse, Patient Care Technician, Surgical Technology, and Sterile Processing Technician programs who are unable to meet this requirement may find it difficult to complete the required clinical rotation(s) and/or progress in the program.

-Professional Judgement (PJ) is the authority that the US Department of Education gives to Financial Aid Administrators.
-All students, who believe they have special or unusual circumstances are encouraged to contact Financial Aid for potential "Professional Judgement" determinations.
+Professional Judgment (PJ) is the authority that the US Department of Education gives to Financial Aid Administrators.
+All students who believe they have special or unusual circumstances are encouraged to contact Financial Aid for potential "Professional Judgment" determinations.
 Some Conditions that can be considered for PJ:

 • Adjustments to the Cost of Attendance based on Dependent Care, Disability or any other unusual expenses.